 This is a 2-part interview courtesy of Animatetimes.
-Suzaki Aya, a graduate of Japan Narration and Acting School (Nichinare) talks about her currently airing shows and her ideals for voice acting.
+Suzaki Aya, a graduate of Japan Narration Acting Institute (Nichinare) talks about her currently airing shows and her ideals for voice acting.
 I will translate part 2 when it is out.

 Today, our guest will be the popular voice actor, Suzaki Aya-san who have ongoing roles in the currently airing “Himote House” and “RELEASE THE SPYCE”, as well as voicing the protagonist, Asuka in the upcoming January release, “Mahō Shōjo Tokushusen Asuka” (Magical Girl Spec-Ops Asuka).